JorgenVatle/docker-compose-deploy/README.md

       compose_file: 'docker-compose.yml' # optional, path/filename of your docker-compose file.
 Defaults to 'docker-compose.yml'
       validate_container: 'app' # optional, validate that the given container name is running.
 Otherwise, throw an error.
 Defaults to 'app'
 ```
+Make sure that your `SSH_PRIVATE_KEY` can be used on your deploy targets by appending it's associated public key to the
+targets' `~/.ssh/authorized_keys` file.
+If you start seeing permission issues, your private key is most likely not authorized for use on the target server.

 ## What happens in the background?
 1. We synchronize your entire repository to your destination servers.
 Path: `/opt/live/{your-repository-name}`
 2. After your repository has been synchronized, we build and start and detach from your repository's Docker containers. `docker-compose -f docker-compose.yml up --build -d`
 3. We validate that the container specified in `validate_container` is running.
 If it's not running, we'll cancel the deploy process and throw an error.

+## How do I ...?
+##### Get my `known_hosts`?
+Run `ssh keyscan {deploy target hostname} >> known_hosts`.
+This will create a `known_hosts` file in your current
+directory containing your server's host ID.
+Do this for each of your deploy targets and store in your GitHub
+repository's secrets.

 ## License
 This repository is licensed under the ISC license.